perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 6 - Planning and Deploying Security for Network Communications.md

 	- **Phase 2**
 		- Determining the secret keying material
 		- To secure network communication
-		- Related to the Filter Action setting of the associate IPSec rule
+		- Related to the Filter Action setting of the associated IPSec rule

 ## IP Security Implementation
 - When IPSec communication begins between two computers: